arras-energy/gridlabd-old/docs/Subcommand/Matrix/Matrix/Squeeze.md

         Parameters
         ----------
-        axis : None or int or tuple of ints, optional Selects a subset of the single-dimensional entries in the shape.
+        axis : None or int or tuple of ints, optional Selects a subset of the axes of length one in the shape.
             If an axis is selected with shape entry greater than one, an error is raised.